 - Don’t need to tell HMRC about this income;

 - Avoid needing to register as self-employed with HMRC and fill out a tax return.

 It is perfect for UK individuals who are new to self-employment, have a side hustle or just want to top up their income with things like:

 - A hobby business

-- Income means the amount you receive before deducting costs and expenses
+Trading income means the money you are paid before deducting costs and expenses.

 How to Claim the HMRC £1,000 Annual Trading Allowance

-Consider setting up a spreadsheet and make sure you file all your business receipts.
+Consider setting up a simple spreadsheet and make sure you file all your business receipts.

 You must also keep an eye on your untaxed income because once it goes above the trading allowance you will need to register for Self Assessment by 5 October in the business’ second tax year.